 Police reports detail O’Rourke’s ’98 drunken-driving arrest

-HOUSTON (AP) — Police documents from a decades-old drunken-driving arrest of Democratic Senate candidate Beto O’Rourke provide a more complete picture of an incident that the congressman has long acknowledged.
+HOUSTON (AP) — Police documents reveal previously unreported details about a decades-old drunken-driving arrest of Democratic Senate candidate Beto O’Rourke.

 The Houston Chronicle and the San Antonio Express-News recently obtained copies of state and local police reports pertaining to the arrest.
 They show O’Rourke was found intoxicated after losing control of his vehicle on Interstate 10 and hitting a truck.
 Nobody was hurt in the accident in Anthony, Texas, about 20 miles (32 kilometers) from El Paso.
-A witness told police that O’Rourke tried to drive away, but the witness stopped him until officers arrived, the documents show.
-The witness also said that O’Rourke had been driving at “a high rate of speed.”
+A witness says O’Rourke tried to drive away, but the witness stopped him until officers arrived.

-O’Rourke had just turned 26 when the arrest happened.
+O’Rourke had just turned 26.
 He did a court-ordered diversion program and a drunken-driving charge was dismissed.